It’s all about California!

 Have a quick listen and I think that nearly all of you have heard it.
 California became a great place to live, mostly in the southern part.
 Have a look at the pictures below again (here).

-Social amusements were built too (picture 9).
+Social amusements were built too.
 Some people became very rich through business and oil (picture 10); but as usual where there are rich people, there are poor too (picture 11).
-It really did become a nice place to live (picture 12).
+It really did become a nice place to live.
 Everyone really was allowed to have fun - at that time there was little discrimination or prejudice against people of colour.
-After the Second World War, things did change for coloured or black people - discrimination reared it’s ugly head all over America, and people were segregated (seperated).
+After the Second World War, things did change for coloured or black people - discrimination reared its ugly head all over America, and people were segregated (separated).
 That’s a whole subject in itself, so we will will not look at it.

 So here we are, up to the 1950s and 1960s.
 The American Dream!
 Looking at the pictures you can see how things changed.